Skip to content

 Installation

-This page details how to setup a Python virtual environment using uv to install and run AFMSlicer.
+Usage of AFMSlicer and the Napari plugin require installation and usage of a Python Virtual Environment.
+This page details how to setup a Python virtual environment using uv and how to install AFMSlicer and the Napari plugin within this virtual environment.

 Virtual Environment